 I saw my amnesia-based behaviour with my father so clearly replicated in my past romantic relationships.

 It’s why I dated (and I use that term loosely) someone for four years who would vanish, call up out of the blue after a few months, we’d go on an “amazing” date, and then The Phantom would be gone again.
 I didn’t want to ruin the call by asking about the absence, then I didn’t want to ruin the moment or the date.
 I also feared looking like a “difficult” person and was afraid of “missing out” on the phantom relationship so I stuffed down my feelings and concerns and ended up feeling and looking like a doormat.
 This isn’t to take away from other people’s behaviour, but it’s difficult for me to argue the case for people not walking over my feelings, if I’m going to do that.

 That’s what being you involves – owning your own.
 When you understand what you accept, even if it’s in a passive way, you can better represent you by making more conscious choices about what you do and don’t accept or do in future.

 It’s up to you to discover what you’re comfortable with and to discover what being you looks and feels like.

 Sometimes you have to make a choice.
-I had a few pangs after that call but aside from validating what I did, I also recognise that it’s the People Pleaser within me and it passed.
-Fast.
+I had a few pangs after that call, but aside from validating what I did, I also recognise that it’s the pleaser within me and it passed, fast.
 I’ve done my grieving over these past few months and I feel truly unburdened now.
 The truth hurt at the time but it’s set me free from a lifetime of what essentially amounts to sucking up and pretending.
 Why would I do this when I don’t act this way with others?